Fluffy9/Gasless/README.md

 * Shows general service information
 * Links to App
 ## Potential Future Developments
-A few ideas of how development on this project may continue
+A few ideas of how development on this project may continue:

 ### Partnership with Wallets
 As of now, you need to already have an UP to login and use the API endpoints.
-When a user friendly wallet service is available, it would be a great opportunity for a partnership.
+When a user-friendly wallet service is available, it would be a great opportunity for a partnership.
 A new endpoint could be added to Gasless simply to create a new UP.
 The partnering wallet could use that to create free UP for users without them having to interact with the blockchain at all.
 Gasless would then use this wallet service as the login point for the user dashboard.

 ### Subgraph Support
-When subgraph access is available that would greatly enhance the performance of the transaction list
+When subgraph access is available that would greatly enhance the performance of the transaction list.

 ### User Run Runner Bots
 Instead of using a whitelist, we could drop the burden of managing runner bots entirely by creating an incentive for external users to run their own (MEV opportunity).
-A user run bot would listen to /execute transactions and send these to the appropriate contract.
+A user-run bot would listen to /execute transactions and send these to the appropriate contract.
 Using the logs created from this, we can refund the gas they spent and also add a small reward.
-This would eliminate tracking wallet balances, infrastructure load, and it would be very fast as there is now competition to get the transaction relayed
+This would eliminate tracking wallet balances, infrastructure load, and it would be very fast, as there is now competition to get the transaction relayed

 It would require a little bit of work to ensure there is no unfair play possible by removing the whitelist.
 It would also likely mean separating out the Stripe webhooks from the runner bot to avoid leaking private data.

 ### DAO Owned Software / Licensing
 Due to the customizable nature of Gasless, it could be a good base for other relayer services to build off of.
 This could be done with some form of paid licensing structure.
 The core software could be DAO owned and run.
-This seperates the burden of building and managing customers to:
+This separates the burden of building and managing customers to:
 * Using a DAO to build and manage the software development
 * Having 3rd parties who focus on customer acquisition and management

-### Usage based quota / share quota (Paid plans only)
+### Usage-based quota / share quota (Paid plans only)
-While A fixed price is easier for users to understand (prevents overspending) and easier to implement, users could get more benefit from their paid plans with further options.
-Usage based billing would allow power users to make more transactions than currently offered.
+While a fixed price is easier for users to understand (prevents overspending) and easier to implement, users could get more benefit from their paid plans with further options.
+Usage-based billing would allow power users to make more transactions than currently offered.
 Sharing quota could bring in new customers and could be easily implemented into the smart contract without Stripe modifications.

 ## Considerations
 Miscellaneous explanations
 ### Hard Cap vs Soft Cap
 The GasLimiter and GasLimiterFree contracts will immediately revert if a user has used more gas than they have available for the current period.
 This is a hard cap.
 Gasless displays a set number for the user's quota and this may not match what the contract limit is.
-It can be more user friendly to have a lower number in the UI but higher number in the contract.
+It can be more user-friendly to have a lower number in the UI but higher number in the contract.
 This means a user is more likely to stop sending transactions before getting a revert error message.

 Both the UI and the API will return numbers set through the environment variables.
 These may or may not be the same as the actual contract limit.
 If you don't want to have a soft cap, ensure that the `VUE_APP_PLAN_X_QUOTA` variables are set to the same number as the contract's `_limit` constructor argument